 31 October for all-through, secondary and studio schools and UTCs) or the date when the application was submitted or amended if later.
 In-year applications are considered to have been made on the date they are received, including any supporting evidence that is required - for example, a new address or evidence of a Child's in Care status or a Supplementary Information Form.
 It is an applicant's responsibility to make sure that the admissions authority or LA is informed about changes to circumstances and eligibility for priority if, for instance, a sibling is taken onto our roll or the home address changes.
 Catchment Area Many schools operate an admissions catchment area.
 This is the geographical area that the school is primarily intended to serve.
 There is a higher admissions priority for children who live in it.
 Living outside a catchment or priority area does not prevent a child from being admitted to the school where there are vacancies.
 Children living in a residential property split by the boundary line will be considered to be living within the catchment area.
 The boundary line will then be reviewed for future applicants.
 Eligibility for catchment priority where this is part of a school's arrangements is not a guarantee of admission.
-Oversubscription criteria for this school are detailed above .
-Children adopted from state care outside England These children must have the same admissions priority as Children in Care.
-Evidence of having been in state care and then having been adopted will be required.
-Guidance on what constitutes as state Care in any country will be available from the LA Virtual School.
-Children formerly in Care (Looked After) These children were looked after until they were adopted (see the Adoption and Children Act 2002 section 46) or made the subject of a child arrangements order or a special guardianship order (Children Act section 14A).
+Oversubscription criteria for this school are detailed above.
+Children adopted These children must have the same admissions priority as Children in Care.
+Evidence of from state care having been in state care and then having been adopted will be required.
+Guidance on what outside England constitutes as state Care in any country will be available from the LA Virtual School.
+Children formerly in These children were looked after until they were adopted (see the Adoption and Children Care (Looked After) Act 2002 section 46) or made the subject of a child arrangements order or a special guardianship order (Children Act section 14A).
 Child arrangements orders are defined in s.8 of the Children Act 1989, as amended by s.12 of the Children and Families Act 2014.
 All admissions policies must give priority to Looked After and Previously Looked After Children and those adopted from state care outside of England.
 Eligibility for looked after or formerly looked after priority is not a guarantee of admission although there is a presumption in favour of admission in most circumstances.
-Oversubscription criteria for this school are detailed above .
-Chronological Year Group This is the group of children usually taught together according to their date of birth.
-Children born between 1 September and 31 August have the same chronological Year Group.
+Oversubscription criteria for this school are detailed above.
+Chronological Year This is the group of children usually taught together according to their date of birth.
+Children Group born between 1 September and 31 August have the same chronological Year Group.
 This is sometimes called the normal age group.
-Common Application Form This is the name for the application form provided by the LA and must be used for any normal round admissions application.
+Common Application This is the name for the application form provided by the LA and must be used for any Form normal round admissions application.
 The form provided by the LA where the child lives must be used, regardless of where the school is.
-The large majority of applications in Devon are submitted online at devon.cc/admissionsonline.
+The large maiority of applications in Devon are submitted online at devon.cc/admissionsonline.
 There are also paper versions of Devon's common application forms: D-CAF in-year admissions to any schools after the normal round, from Key Stage One to Four at any Devon state-funded school.
 D-CAF1 normal round applications to Key Stage One at primary and infant schools.
 D-CAF2 normal round applications to Key Stage Two at junior schools.
 D-CAF3 normal round applications to Key Stage Three at secondary schools.
 D-CAF4 normal round applications to Key Stage Four at studio schools and University Technical Colleges.
-D-CAF5 normal round applications to Key Stage Five at school sixth forms or post- 16 provision.
-D-CAF5 allows for a single preference to be made and returned direct to the sixth form.
-D-CAF and D-CAFs1 to 4 allow for up to three preferences to be made and returned to the LA.